David Kelly (mathematics educator)

-David C. Kelly was a professor of mathematics at Hampshire College in Amherst, Massachusetts.
-Kelly founded the Hampshire College Summer Studies in Mathematics program.
+David C. Kelly (1940–2025) was a professor of mathematics at Hampshire College in Amherst, Massachusetts.
+Kelly founded and directed the Hampshire College Summer Studies in Mathematics program (HCSSiM) for talented high-school students.

 Early life and education

 Kelly was originally from New Rochelle, New York, but moved frequently as the child of a military father.
-He held an AB from Princeton, an SM from MIT (after stopping out from a doctoral program there) and an AM from Dartmouth.
+He held an AB degree from Princeton, an SM from MIT (after stopping out from a doctoral program there) and an AM from Dartmouth.